+1

 Is the College Firewall filtering & monitoring of SM 10/09/2024

 aware of any content is in place to highlight

 learners that any concerns with staff and

 may be at risk learner online activity.

-of · SM 10/00/2024
+of SM 10/09/2024

-radicalisation Transition files are requested SIM 10/09/2024
+radicalisation Transition files are requested 5141 10/09/2024

 or radicalising and received from schools

 others? during the autumn term.
 These

 highlight any learners of

 concern and share key

 Are learners information.
 Delivery through PD

-aware of the lessons/guest speakers and L
+aware of the lessons/guest speakers and

 Prevent Duty?
-1 to 1 as required Term 1 2024-
+1 to 1 as required SMu Term 1 2024-

 Prevent Duty: 2025

 Are learners

 aware of how to

 keep themselves

 safe from

 radicalisation?

-lauicalisations
+radicalisation:

 Are learners

 aware of how to

 keep themselves

 safe online?

-sale offilie:
+Sale omnie:

 Are there

 management

 procedures in

 place in respect of

 activities and

 space in the

 College's Multi-

 Faith room

 facilities?

-iacilics!

-ĺ
+iacincies:

+1 l l .

-Referral Process & All staff are aware of the "My To ensure that all new SM Ongoing New staff Monitoring Concern" safeguarding referral members of staff are induction process and use this to report trained to use My safeguarding any concerns to the Concern as part of new training has safeguarding team. staff induction taken place in programme the autumn term Sept 24 Is there an My concern is monitored daily DSL/ Ongoing · effective referral by the safeguarding team and To update the college DDSL process in place to appropriate action taken Safeguarding Policy and support learners following referrals. ensure that the section who are at risk of My Concern triaging system in on Prevent is current radicalisation and place ensuring that all referrals and in line with KCSIE are staff and learners aware of are accessed and allocated to 2024 and the Prevent these processes? appropriate staff efficiently and statutory duty these processes: in a timely manner.
-Facilitated Is the statutory by DDSLs prevent duty reflected in the The Callege Cafe avanding Deliev SM Ongoing The 2023/2024 appropriate The College Safeguarding Policy reflects the statutory Prevent 311 Safeguarding policies and Duty and this is updated Prevent to be a standard Policy has been procedures? annually. agenda item on every updated and will , weekly Safeguarding go to trustees for The Prevent Duty is also meeting and concerns DSL approval in Nov reflected in the following around prevent are Team policies; discussed with DSL's at Online Safety PolicyAcceptable Use Policy these meetings. - Acceptable use Fully
+Referral Process & All staff are aware of the "My To ensure that all new SM Ongoing New staff Monitoring Concern" safeguarding referral process and use this to report members of staff are trained to use My induction safeguarding any concerns to the Concern as part of new training has safeguarding team. staff induction taken place in the autumn programme Is there an My concern is monitored daily DSL/ Ongoing term Sept 24 effective referral by the safeguarding team and To update the college DDSL Origoning process in place to appropriate action taken Safeguarding Policy and DDGL support learners following referrals. ensure that the section who are at risk of on Prevent is current radicalisation and My Concern triaging system in and in line with KCSIE are staff and place ensuring that all referrals 2024 and the Prevent learners aware of are accessed and allocated to statutory duty these processes? appropriate staff efficiently and in a timely manner.
+Facilitated Is the statutory by DDSLs prevent duty 3, 2332 reflected in the Ongoing The 2023/2024 appropriate The College Safeguarding Policy SM Origonia Safeguarding policies and reflects the statutory Prevent Policy has been procedures?
+Duty and this is updated Prevent to be a standard updated and will annually. agenda item on every go to trustees for The Prevent Duty is also weekly Safeguarding meeting and concerns DSL approval in Nov reflected in the following around prevent are Team policies; discussed with DSL's at Online Safety Policy these meetings.
+Acceptable Use Policy